thomasreichmann/r6-nice-talker/README.md

 # R6 Nice Talker

-A python script that uses AI to generate and type "wholesome" (or edgy, or salty) messages in Rainbow Six Siege chat to farm reputation points.
+A python script that uses AI to generate and type "wholesome" (or edgy, or salty) messages in Rainbow Six Siege chat.

 ## Features
 - **AI-Powered**: Uses OpenAI (ChatGPT) to generate unique, context-aware messages.